miLibris/flask-rest-jsonapi/docs/data_layer.rst

 Available opertations
 ~~~~~~~~~~~~~~~~~~~~

-All available operations on sqlalchemy model field (depends on the field type) could be used for filtering.
+All available operations on SQLAlchemy model fields (depending on the field type) can be used for filtering.
 See the
 SQLAlchemy documentation to learn more.